Post title or brief description

 Cais Palafítico da Carrasqueira.
 Sado estuary.

-September and October sit somewhere in between.
-The sea remains warm from the summer heat, but the number of visitors begins to fall away again.
-It is also the season when the rice fields turn from green to gold – a shift that changes the character of the drive in as much as the beach itself.
+September and October sit in between.
+The sea holds its summer warmth, visitor numbers start to fall, and the rice fields turn from green to gold, changing the character of the drive in as much as the beach itself.
+For anyone interested in the landscape rather than the social scene, this is the most balanced window.

 People sunbathing on sand in front of a rustic thatched beach bar with palm trees and wooden tables